 I have this dream.
 In it, I find myself back in Rio de Janeiro, snaking my way through narrow favela streets until a vista yawns wide open, revealing Cristo Redentor gloriously perched atop Corcovado Mountain.

-Why do places become famous?
-Of course, they might simply be unique or awe-inspiring.
+Of course, they might simply be unique or awe-inspiring or historically significant.
 But years of mythologizing and unrelenting branding often also play a role.

 I recently saw this interesting video on Vox explaining how the Mona Lisa originally became famous.
-I had never heard this story before, and it reminded me of how tourist sights in general become renowned.
-It’s worth watching this video.
+It’s a story I was completely unaware of until now, and it reminded me of how tourist sights in general become renowned and eventually overhyped.

-Walter Pater laid the groundwork for the Mona Lisa’s rise to stardom.
+Walter Pater essentially laid the groundwork for the Mona Lisa’s rise to stardom.
 In 1911 the painting was stolen in a spectacular heist, gaining notoriety and worldwide media attention.
-Soon everyone was bending over backwards to praise its artistic genius, eventually it began showing up on t-shirts, and slowly a whole mythology developed—including the ludicrous idea that her eyes follow you as you walk past.
+Soon everyone was bending over backwards to praise its artistic genius, eventually it began showing up on t-shirts, and gradually an entire mythology developed—including the ludicrous idea that her eyes follow you as you walk past.